 One of the two main islands in Samoa, Upolu offers a mix of stunning white sand beaches, blue lagoons and, inland, lush rainforests with winding tracks leading to rivers and beautiful waterfalls.
 The most famous beach, Lalomanu Beach, regularly voted in the top 5 “best beaches” in the Pacific.
 Here you can enjoy traditional Samoan accommodation in a beach fale, designed to ensure coolness inside while remaining open to the beautiful views.

 Yasawa Islands, Fiji

 If it’s natural beauty you’re after without the tourist trappings then Fiji’s Yasawa Islands could be for you.
-There are no shops or banks (and also no medical services) just a remote, unspoilt piece of paradise.
+There are no shops or banks (and also no medical services) just a remote, unspoiled piece of paradise.
 Visiting these islands was once limited to cruise ships and land based tourism was restricted until 1987.
 Recommended activities include snorkelling, fishing, sailing and hiking.

 On average the South Pacific experiences 15 tropical cyclones each year and these storms can play havoc with travel schedules.

 To be covered for your travel expenses when the unexpected happens, be sure to have travel insurance the moment you pay for your trip.